libraries-fi/drupal-kifiform/README.md

 ### View counter
 Counts displays of given entity.
 Counter is implemented as an AJAX call so it works even when pages are being served from cache.
-It is implemented as a form field so it is also possible to use multiple counter per entity for different purposes.
+It is implemented as a form field so it is also possible to use multiple counters per entity for different purposes.